Starship Scaling

 Enlarging Starships

 It is obvious that the same considerations as for living beings must apply to starships.
-To provide the same stability, a bigger starship with the same shape needs comparably stronger walls than the smaller version.
+To provide the same rigidity, a larger starship with the same shape needs comparably stronger walls than the smaller version.
 The structural integrity field (SIF) could be reinforced to compensate for this effect, so this is not exactly an argument against using the same hull shape for both big and small ships in the Star Trek Universe.
 Yet, it shows that the redesign in case of scaling is equivalent to designing, simulating, building and testing a completely new ship, since the physical properties of the hull are anything but scalable.
-So why would a starship designer try to retain the shape of the smaller ship by all means, while a different, most likely more compact shape could be more suited for the big version?
+So why would a starship designer try to retain the shape of the smaller ship by all means, if a different, most likely more compact shape could be more suited for the big version?
 In the particular case of the Bird-of-Prey the VFX people did at least take into account that the bigger K'Vort class wouldn't likely have movable wings for the obvious reason that an enormous force would be necessary to lift them.
 But then why would the wings still look the same?

 Similar considerations as for the hull would be necessary for the warp and impulse drives, weapons, sensors and other external components.
 There is no reason why the bigger disruptors on the K'Vort-class Bird-of-Prey should look like the smaller ones on the small scout ship.
 On the contrary, even if the Klingons took the smaller version as the basis of the design, the required optimization of this essential part of their ship would almost necessarily result in a noticeably different appearance.
 Furthermore, a complex device like the disruptor consists of numerous components, the redesign or rearrangement of which is even more likely to change its appearance.